 If an office has administered these tests and arrested you for a DUI or DWI, you have the right to contact our award-winning legal team at Rubin, Glickman, Steinberg & Gifford, P.C.
 We may be able to help you fight for your rights and reduce your charges.
 In the best-case scenario, your charges may be dismissed.

-While breathalyzer tests measure the amount of alcohol in the air when you exhale, field sobriety tests measure your cognitive awareness, physical capabilities, and the ability to follow directions.
+While breathalyzer tests measure the amount of alcohol in the air when you exhale, field sobriety tests, specifically standardized field sobriety tests, measure your cognitive awareness, physical capabilities, and the ability to follow directions.
 These tests include the following:

 - Standing on one leg